 Each student’s program of services is individualized based on his or her specific learning goals and needs.
 After gathering appropriate data on student achievement, parents will meet with the MFP Team to determine the appropriate interventions required to facilitate student success.

 NCCS offers services to support many different styles of learners through the Moving Forward Program, however we are not equipped to serve students whose learning differences are due to significant emotional, social, or behavioral concerns.
 Additionally, students must demonstrate the intellectual potential to master a college-preparatory curriculum.

-Each service listed below requires a specific fee.
+Each service listed requires a specific fee.
 Services are arranged through the office of the Moving Forward Program Director.

-Content Development Classes - Content development classes replace a student’s regularly scheduled math or reading/language class and are available to students in 1st through 8th grade.
+Content Development Classes - Content development classes replace a student’s regularly scheduled math or reading/language class and are available to students in kindergarten through 8th grade.
 These classes are taught by experienced instructors who are highly trained in their content area.
 Students needing specific remediation in these areas are pulled out on a daily basis for this one-on-one or small group instruction.
-Psychoeducational testing is required in order for students to receive this service.

 Interactive Metronome - Interactive Metronome (IM) is a research-based cognitive training program designed to significantly improve rhythm and timing in the brain, helping the brain to work more efficiently.
 IM is effective in enhancing general cognitive and athletic performance.
 Additionally, it can be used to improve cognitive abilities in students with diagnoses such as ADHD, dyslexia, learning differences, speech-language difficulties, and more.

 Executive Functioning Classes - Executive functioning classes focus on the essential skills needed for students to be successful in the classroom and in daily life.
 Skills and strategies taught in these classes include planning, time management, goal-setting, organization, study skills, and note-taking.
 These classes are provided to Middle and Upper School students with accommodations.